 Auckland has a population of 1.4 million inhabitants spread over an area twice as large as London.
 Auckland has people from a variety of cultures and ethnic groups from all over the world are present in Auckland, making the city the most cosmopolitan in the country.
 Students live in a large city, but are still close to beaches, nature walks and the surrounding islands.

-Auckland is popularly called the "City of Sails" because the harbor is often filled with sail boats.
-This city offers vibrant beach life at both Waitemata Harbour's popular beaches and good surfing conditions at Piha and Muriwai.
+Kia Ora!
+Welcome to Auckland, the capital of New Zealand.
+A city that offers vibrant beach life at both Waitemata Harbour's popular beaches and good surfing conditions at Piha and Muriwai.
 Cultural activities can be found at both the Auckland Town Hall and Aotea Centre which host conferences and cultural events such as theater, kapa haka, concerts and opera.

 New Zealand lies deep in the South Pacific, approximately 1,600 kilometres south-east of Australia, its nearest neighbour.
 It consists of two main islands and several outlying ones, and is similar in size to the United Kingdom or Japan.
 New Zealand was the last land mass on earth to be discovered, making it the youngest country in the world to be settled!

 Students enrolled in a full-time programme may be able to work up to 20 hours per week during the year and full-time during scheduled holidays in their study, but they must meet several requirements.
 Please see the Immigration New Zealand webpage for more information.

 Post-Study work visa